 - Folic acid

-One glass of pure aloe vera juice contains:
+One glass (100 ml) of pure aloe vera juice contains:

 - Calories: 8

-Constipation is not only uncomfortable, but it can have adverse effects on intestinal and digestive health.
-Aloe vera gel can be used as a natural laxative and help move bulk along the digestive tract.
+Constipation is uncomfortable, and it can also have adverse effects on intestinal and digestive health.
+However, you can use aloe vera juice as a natural laxative and help move bulk along the digestive tract.

-Heartburn or acid reflux is the condition where the acid leaves the stomach and travels up the esophagus.
+Heartburn or acid reflux is when the acid leaves the stomach and travels up the oesophagus.
 Aloe vera juice can ease heartburn and provide relief to the stomach.
 It is also helpful in treating gastric ulcers.